swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 >                  stringsAsFactors = FALSE)
 > ~~~
 > {: .r}
-> Make a data.frame that holds the following information for yourself:
+> Make a data frame that holds the following information for yourself:
 >
 > - first name
 > - last name